qlik-oss/corectl/docs/corectl.md

 ### SEE ALSO

-* [corectl all](corectl_all.md)	 - Sets the objects, measures, dimensions, connections and script in the current app
 * [corectl app](corectl_app.md)	 - Explore and manage the app
 * [corectl assoc](corectl_assoc.md)	 - Print table associations summary
 * [corectl build](corectl_build.md)	 - Reloads and saves the app after updating connections, dimensions, measures, objects and the script